Soft vs Hard Menstrual Cups: What Are The Differences

 - Thin design which is great for women with high cervixes

-This cute menstrual cup has an odd shaped design with a slanted design that is made for your body's internal curves.
-It is completely smooth on the outside, with no protruding ridges or logos, to make it easier to insert and remove.
+This cute Lily Cup has an odd shaped design with a slanted design that is made for your body's internal curves.
+It is completely smooth on the outside.
+There are no protruding ridges or logos and this makes it easier to insert and remove.
 The ultra soft silicone is thin and flexible making it one of the softest cups available.
 It also has a pretty cool spill-proof design for those a bit worried about making a mess!

 Super Jennie Cup